Dear Caregivers,

 So what can you do instead?
 Embrace realistic optimism.
 Realistic optimism is about acknowledging the hard parts of caregiving while still holding onto hope.
 It’s finding that sweet spot between allowing yourself to feel the full range of emotions and believing that things can improve over time.

-Imagine this: Instead of forcing yourself to stay upbeat and positive which will most likely have you end up feeling suffocated, you allow yourself feel everything—the good, the bad, the ugly and everything in-between.
+Imagine this: Instead of forcing yourself to stay upbeat and positive which will most likely have you end up feeling suffocated, you allow yourself to feel everything—the good, the bad, the ugly and everything in-between.
 You actively attempt to find joy in small moments with your loved one, mindfully celebrate your wins, and appreciate the beautiful moments between and around you.
 This is what realistic optimism looks like.

 It’s also fine and reasonable not to feel optimistic all the time.
 Some days, the weight of your responsibilities will feel like more than you can carry, and that’s perfectly normal.
 You can’t appreciate the highs without the lows, and to truly enjoy the good moments and feel that sense of relief, you have to let yourself experience the tough ones, too.
 What matters is that you acknowledge and honor your feelings without judgment or self-criticism.